Alternatives to cling film that are so good, you will never need it again!

 If you are going to be out and about all day, a sandwich wrapper might be a good option though.
 It means that once you have eaten your lunch you don’t have to carry a bulky empty box around with you.
 The wrapper will take up less space and be lighter.

-Silicone cling film alternative
+Silicone alternatives to cling film

 They are square and don’t stick to anything or create a good seal.
 If you combine them with an elastic band however, then I think they work much better!
 To cover a bowl, choose the right sized sheet and then fix it in place with an elastic band!